In Compensation (Salary Review) templates of SuccessFactors we can chose between 2 types of planning :

 - This option is configured by not defining any EC mapping for the standard columns “curSalary”, “localCurrencyCode”, “salaryType” and “unitsPerYear”.
 By doing that the worksheet will automatically retrieve (if data migration was done correctly) for each employee the value of the Pay Component flagged (in Admin Center > “Manage Organization, Pay and Job Structure”) as “Use for = Compensation” that is stored in their compensation portlet.

-- To publish back to EC you then need to map the standard column “finSalary” column to the xml publish back code snippet.
+- To publish back to EC we then need to map the standard column “finSalary” column to the xml publish back code snippet.

 Option 2 (Model Company approach) : Annualized Planning

-- To publish back to EC you need to add 2 money or amount type columns to your publish back design section :
+- To publish back to EC we need to add 2 money or amount type columns to our publish back design section :

 - A second column called “Final PayRate to Publish” with the following formula : “finSalary/(curSalary/currentPayRate)”.